xarray-contrib/datatree/docs/source/hierarchical-data.rst

 Mapping Custom Functions Over Trees
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can map custom computation over the nodes in a tree using :py:func:`map_over_subtree`.
+You can map custom computation over each node in a tree using :py:func:`map_over_subtree`.
 You can map any function, so long as it takes `xarray.Dataset` objects as one (or more) of the input arguments,
 and returns one (or more) xarray datasets.